japhethLG/fintrack/README.md

 - **Vercel** - Hosting and deployment
 - **Radix UI** - Accessible component primitives
 - **Tailwind CSS** - Utility-first CSS framework

 ---

+## 🚀 Deployment

+### GitHub Pages

+FinTrack can be deployed to GitHub Pages for free hosting.
+See the [Deployment Guide](./DEPLOYMENT.md) for detailed instructions.

+**Quick Setup:**

+1. Enable GitHub Pages in repository settings (Source: GitHub Actions)
+2. Add required secrets (Firebase config, Gemini API key)
+3. Push to `main` branch - automatic deployment via GitHub Actions

+Your app will be available at: `https://your-username.github.io/fintrack/`

+### Other Platforms

+FinTrack can also be deployed to:

+- **Vercel**: One-click deployment with automatic previews
+- **Netlify**: Easy setup with continuous deployment
+- **Self-hosted**: Build and serve the static output from the `out` directory

+For detailed deployment instructions, see [DEPLOYMENT.md](./DEPLOYMENT.md).

+---